 "The survey’s findings also reinforce the importance of using multiple sun protection methods for maximum effectiveness," stated Dr. Robinson.
 "Parents and children need to broaden their use of sun protection beyond their current primary reliance on sunscreen."

 In addition to wearing a broad-spectrum sunscreen with an SPF of 15 of higher, a comprehensive sun protection program includes avoiding deliberate tanning with indoor or outdoor light, seeking shade, wearing protective clothing, and limiting exposure during peak hours.
-"Early initiation of these sun protection behaviors by parents and consistent use throughout life may decrease a child’s lifetime risk of developing melanoma," stated Dr. Robinson.
+"Early initiation of these sun protection behaviors by parents and consistent use throughout life may decrease a child’s lifetime risk of developing melanoma and sun skin damage," stated Dr. Robinson.

 The study results were determined by a random sample telephone survey of 503 households within the continental U.S. conducted in 1997 by Leo J. Shapiro and Associates (Chicago, IL) in collaboration with the AAD and the Centers for Disease Control and Prevention.